eaczechova/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Token is a string of cryptic text issued by the server.
+Tokens can be used for authorization e.g. when a logged user can access routes or services, also tokens can be used for secure information exchange.

 - [ ] What steps can you take in your web apps to keep your data secure?

+By securing app access with authentication tokens and creating private routing.

 - [ ] Describe how web servers work.

+A web server can be both A computer that stores code for a website and a program that runs on a computer storing code for a website.
+When a client requests a website/file which is hosted on a web server, the browser requests the file via HTTP.
+Once the HTTP request reaches the dedicated web server the HTTP server program accepts request, finds the requested and sends it back to the browser, also through HTTP.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C for create can be compares with POST, R for read with GET, U for update with PUT and delete with DELETE.

 ## Project Set Up